Monday, 25 July 2016

 Shoes!
 Who in the world would suggest trekkers tackling Rinjani to simply wear sports shoes, other than the marvelous porters who could with their slippers?
 I was wearing my running shoes and found the grip inadequate.
 A pair of hiking shoes with good grip is definitely needed.

 Kareem and the porters were setting up our tents while our group chit-chatted and compared whose shoes were dirtier.
 I changed into my slippers as I could not stand wearing the soiled socks and shoes anymore.
-Lesson learnt -- NO WHITE clothing and footwear while doing serious hiking/trekking.
+Lesson learnt -- NO WHITE clothing nor footwear while doing serious hiking/trekking.
 The sun was setting and it was getting cold.

 Sun setting over the grassland.
 This to be tackled the next day?
 Didn't look too difficult right?